 We had no prior experience, nor did we know how much repairs like this cost despite owning cars and vans in the past.

 On a bit of a DIY mission, I headed over to EuroCarParts and found the parts that were needed to complete the replacement ourselves.
 The website is really easy to use as you simply punch in your reg plate and it only shows you parts suitable for your car or van.

 We found the parts available for around £150 after discount, however, they also provided you with a quote for the parts fitting by local garages.
-We punched in our postcode and found a number of places in the area which were willing to replace our front and rear break pads for £150 (including parts).
+We punched in our postcode and found a number of places in the area that were willing to replace our front and rear brake pads for £150 (including parts).
 This was half of what we’d been quoted by the original garage.

 This prompted us to do more research, at which point we found the website, Who Can Fix My Car.